VasuGarg07/react-lab-v2/README.md

 - ❌⭕ **Super Tic-Tac-Toe** — Tic-tac-toe with a strategic twist.
 Play on a 3×3 grid of boards where your move dictates which board your opponent must play on next.
 Local two-player, with a guided start popup and live instructions.

-- ✍️ **Blogify** — A blogging platform with first-class **Notebooks** — curated collections of blogs published together as a unit.
+- ✍️ **Blogify** — A blogging platform with first-class Notebooks — curated collections of blogs published together as a unit.
 Rich text editing via Tiptap, image uploads, an author-discovery feed, a personal library, and shareable detail pages.

-- 💸 **BudgetBuddy** — A personal expense tracker with a layout shell and three views: home for quick entry, overview for the running ledger, and statistics for charted breakdowns.
+- 💸 **BudgetBuddy** — A personal expense tracker with three views: home for quick entry, overview for the running ledger, and statistics for charted breakdowns.
 Filters, categories, and Recharts visualizations.

 - 📊 **Sorting Visualizer** — Watch sorting algorithms run frame-by-frame.
 Pick an algorithm, scrub the speed, and read the algorithm-info panel for complexity and behavior.
-Live statistics track comparisons and swaps as the bars dance.
+Live statistics track comparisons and swaps as the bars animate.

 - 🃏 **Poke-Memory** — A Pokémon-themed memory matching game.
 Configure grid size and difficulty, flip cards, match pairs, and get a results screen at the end.